SaraLerma/The-Pragmatic-Programmer/README.md

 So you can use contracts and invariants to automate our testing.

-**Use property-based tests to validate your assumptions** - property-based tests will try things you never thought to try, and exercise your code in ways is wasn’t meant to be used.
+<span style="color:lightgreen;">**Use property-based tests to validate your assumptions**</span> - property-based tests will try things you never thought to try, and exercise your code in ways is wasn’t meant to be used.

 One suggestion is that when a property-based test fails, find out what parameters it was passing to the test function, and then use those values to create a separate, regular, unit test.
 This test acts as a regression test because property-based tests generate random values that get passed to your test, there’s no guarantee that the same values will be used the next time you run tests, and in this way, this bug won’t slip through.